 An addition to the BHT, where "Paul" writes about the mystery of God found in Christ, and the resulting relationship to philosophy, tradition, teachers, and law.

 This is the one of the greatest questions which has puzzled humanity for millennia.
 Where did we come from?
 What is our origin, our source?
 PBS Digital Studios has put together a great introduction on the topic, a summary of all of our scientific discoveries.

 An addition to the BHT, which is the Apostle Paul's sermon at the Areopagus, or high court at Mars Hill, about the nature of God.

-Exactly 500 years ago today, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
-What were those "theses” or propositions?
-Might they have any application today?
+Exactly 500 years ago today, October 31, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
+What were those "theses"?
+Do they have any applicability today?

-An addition to the BHT, about the many hypocritical problems with religious authorities.
-(The painting above is by James Tissot (1836-1902), “Woe unto You, Scribes and Pharisees,” Brooklyn Museum.)
+An addition to the BHT, about the problems with religious authorities.

-I believe Joseph Smith, and perhaps his associates, accessed what Christians think of as the “new covenant" long before the temple ordinances were ever introduced, even as early as the First Vision.
+I believe Joseph Smith, and perhaps his associates, accessed the higher Christian "new covenant" long before the temple ordinances were ever introduced, even as early as the First Vision.
 The confusion, as I understand it, is that access to that higher covenant is not through carnal commandments and ordinances, not even those within the temple on Earth.
-Continue reading “Where can we find the New Covenant?”